-The EMGS is affiliated with the International Association of Environmental Mutagen Societies (IAEMS), which has 11 society members, who collectively have members from over 50 countries.
+The EMGS is affiliated with the International Association of Environmental Mutagenesis & Genomics Societies (IAEMGS), which has 11 society members, who collectively have members from over 50 countries.
 The membership is composed of a unique mix of academic, government, and industrial scientists and policy makers.
-EMGS has three representatives on the IAEMS Council, which are nominated every four years.
+EMGS has two representatives on the IAEMGS Council, which are nominated every four years.
 The current representatives are:

 EMGS members are also founding supporters of grassroots associations including the Genetic Toxicology Association (GTA), the Genetic and Environmental Toxicology Association (GETA) (Northern California), and the Genetic and Environmental Mutagenesis Society (North Carolina) (GEMS).